georgeejr/dc/readme.md

 ### Structure

 ```
-- RestAPI setup for displaying data using json2html templating
+- RestAPI setup for displaying data using ajax and json2html templating
 ```